Hire and Reward Insurance

 Your employer has never asked to see your own car insurance!

-If you are any of the following then you should check immediately to see if you need independent insurance:
+On the contrary, if you are any of the following then you should check immediately to see if you need independent insurance:

 You are self-employed